Synerise/ios-sdk/README.md

 **MAX BATCH SIZE** - This parameter sets a maximum number of events, which may be sent in a single batch.

 **AUTO FLUSH TIMEOUT** - This parameter sets the time required to elapse before event's queue will attempt to be sent.

+**LOCATION AUTOMATIC** - This parameter specifies that sending location event is automatic.

 ## View tracking